alto9/signal9-advisor/ai/brainstorm/PRD.md

   - Want to understand the "why" behind investment recommendations
   - Have long-term financial goals (retirement, wealth building, financial independence)

-**Features Overview - Assets**:
+**Features Overview - Authentication**:
-    - Authentication: Users can create an account, verify their email, and log in to the system.
+    - Users can create an account, verify their email, and log in to the system.
     - User Preferences: Users can save the following data points on their profile.
         - First Name
         - Last Name
         - Birth Date
         - Topics of Interest
         - Investment Knowledge Level
-    - Asset Database: There is a central database of tradable assets.
+    - Asset Database: There is a central database of tradable assets sourced from Alpaca.
     - The asset database can be searched by a variety of properties, but primarily we will search by ticker or company name.
     - Event-driven data processing pipeline operates on a sophisticated scheduling system:
         - **Daily Asset Sync** (4:00 AM): Synchronizes with Alpaca API to ensure latest tradable assets
         - **Daily Earnings Calendar Sync** (5:00 AM): Tracks upcoming earnings releases for proactive data updates
         - **Daily Earnings-Triggered Pollination** (6:00 AM): Triggers data updates for assets with recent earnings releases
         - **Daily Regular Pollination** (7:00 AM): Triggers data updates for high-volume assets with stale data
+        - **Hourly News Sentiment Sync** (Every Hour): Collects fresh news sentiment data for comprehensive market analysis
         - **Event-Driven Processing**: Individual asset processing triggered by specific events (pollenationNeeded, analysisNeeded)
         - **Smart Prioritization**: Earnings-relevant assets get immediate processing, followed by high-volume assets
         - **State Management**: Proper tracking of processed earnings to prevent duplicate processing